×

 Troubleshooting

-Deleting a ROSA cluster upgrade with the OpenShift Cluster Manager console
+Deleting an upgrade with the OpenShift Cluster Manager console

 You can use the OpenShift Cluster Manager console to delete a scheduled upgrade.